pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ## **How We Teach This**
-* Update Dataloader documentation to include the description of the suggested pipeline.
+* Update Dataloader documentation to include the description of the suggested pipeline
-* Add/update description of the new/modified parameters.
+* Add/update description of the new/modified parameters